 - be at least 18 years of age. - have a high school diploma, or equivalent, at the time of application. - successfully complete all required prerequisites for admittance to the program: ENGL 1113 English Composition, MATH 1113 College Algebra or MATH 1103AH Applied Technical Math, MEDP 1033 Medical Terminology, and BIOL 1214 Anatomy & Physiology I. - successfully complete all program admittance prerequisites by the end of the spring semester prior to the fall semester for which the student is accepted into the program.
-Anatomy & Physiology I must have been successfully completed within the last seven years. - have a minimum overall GPA of 2.5 or greater on all previously completed course work. - Minimum ACT Composite Score of 16 or COMPASS scores of 22 in Math, 66 in Writing, and 76 in Reading or ACCUPLACER scores of 45 in Math, 72 in English, and 69 in Reading. - complete a program application.
-(Contact Program Director or Clinical Director for application) - interview with program faculty. - observe a Respiratory Care department and the day-to-day activities of a therapist and complete an observation log. - submit to a substance abuse screening and criminal background check during the first week of class and prior to enrolling in RSPT 2963 Respiratory Care Clinical I.

-- complete and submit proof of immunization by the end of the first semester of enrollment for the following: Hepatitis-B, Measles/Mumps/Rubella (MMR), Tetanus/Diphtheria/Pertussis (TDaP), Meningitis, and a negative TB skin test.
+Anatomy & Physiology I must have been successfully completed within the last seven years. - have a minimum overall GPA of 2.5 or greater on all previously completed course work. - Minimum ACT Composite Score of 16 or equivalent placement exam scores. - complete a program application, which is available from the Allied Health and Sciences Division. - interview with program faculty. - observe a Respiratory Care department and the day-to-day activities of a therapist and complete an observation log.
+See Program Director. - submit to a substance abuse screening and criminal background check during the first week of class and prior to enrolling in RSPT 2963 Respiratory Care Clinical I. - complete and submit proof of immunization by the end of the first semester of enrollment for the following: Hepatitis-B, Measles/Mumps/Rubella (MMR), Tetanus/Diphtheria/Pertussis (TDaP), Meningitis, and a negative TB skin test.
 Students will also be required to have a flu shot during the fall semester of the first and second years. - Complete HESI test.
 (Contact Program Director or Clinical Director to schedule)